klips-project/rabbitmq-worker/src/create-polygons/README.md

 Manages archiving of incoming data.

 ### Mechanism
-- Check if incoming dataset has the same timestamp as current timestamp (rounded to current hour).
+- Gets array of polygons using the contour_polygons-process
-  If yes:
+- connects to postgres-database
-  - Check if archive directory (/opt/cog/archive) exists If no:
+- creates new table in postgres-database (if it does not exist)
-    - create directory
+- loops through polygons and adds them to table

-  - Copy incoming dataset to archive.
+- ToDo: Delete older data

-ToDo: Copy to external archive (currently copying to directory)
+- ToDo: Add worker to publish on geoserver in WFS

 ### Inputs

-1. path to input file
+1. path to input file in cog webspace (fileUrlOnWebspace)
-2. path to cog webspace
+2. file name (fileNameWithSuffix)

 ## Example Worker Job JSON